VMLY&R: Marks & Spencer "Christmas With Love, Mrs. Claus"

 Y&R London's 2016 campaign for Marks & Spencer “Christmas With Love, Mrs. Claus” was directed by Oscar-winning director Tom Hooper and featured actress Janet McTeer as Mrs. Claus.
 Instead of making another campaign centered around Santa Claus, the modern Christmas campaign placed the spotlight on a stylish, empowering, helicopter flying, Mrs. Claus.
 The campaign shows Mrs. Claus on a mission to successfully help a little boy's Christmas dreams come true.
 The goal of the campaign was for M&S to form an emotional connection with consumers and relate to the lengths that people go through to make the holiday season special.

-Medcare Women & Children's Hospital "Footnote For The Breast"

-Created by The Classic Partnership Dubai, a Y&R brand, the "Footnote For The Breast" initiative sought to raise awareness on the importance of breast checks amongst Arab woman by challenging the cultural taboo of openly speaking about breast cancer.
-The campaign involved placing pebbles with a message about breast cancer in the shoes of Arab women after they took their shoes off to enter the Mosque and pray.
-The hope was that if the women reacted to the lump in their shoes, they would do the same if they felt a lump on their breasts.
-At Dubai Lynx 2016, the campaign was recognized with a Grand Prix, two Golds, and three Silvers.

 Johnson & Johnson "Band-Aid"

 The 1975 "Band-Aid" campaign by Y&R New York introduced the memorable jingle "I am stuck on Band-Aid because my Band-Aid is stuck on me” to help sell Johnson & Johnson's Band-Aid product.